 Cross Platform App Development Costs – How Much You Save?

-One of the reasons for using cross platform tools for mobile development is saving cost.
+One of the reasons for using cross-platform tools for mobile development is to save costs.
 If you are developing for one platform, there is almost no cost benefit.
-However, if you are developing for multiple platforms, the cost benefit increases with each platform you add.
+However, if you are developing multiple platforms, the cost-benefit increases with each platform you add.

-We have extensively done cross platform app development with PhoneGap and Titanium.
-We also have extensive experience of native app development as well.
+We have extensively done cross-platform app development with PhoneGap and Titanium.
+We also have extensive experience in native app development as well.

-If you use a cross platform tool, it would generally cost you around 70% less for each platform you add after the first platform. e.g. the same app might cost you 10,000$ + 3,000$ + 3,000$ = 16,000$.
-Please note these are just rough costs and depend from app to app and the tool you use to develop cross platform app.
+If you use a cross-platform tool, it would generally cost you around 70% less for each platform you add after the first platform. e.g. the same app might cost you 10,000$ + 3,000$ + 3,000$ = 16,000$.
+Please note these are just rough costs and depend on app-to-app and the tool you use to develop cross-platform apps.

-Normally when developing for cross platform app development tools, many developers assume that they can create an app in the cost of one native app for all platforms.
+Normally when developing cross-platform app development tools, many developers assume that they can create an app at the cost of one native app for all platforms.
 However, this assumption is wrong because of three main reasons:

-Many platforms have their own user interface guidelines and requirements.
-For this reason, you need to optimize the ui for each specific platform.
+- Many platforms have their user interface guidelines and requirements.
+For this reason, you need to optimize the UI for each specific platform.

-You will need to spend time on testing each platform separately.
+- You will need to spend time testing each platform separately.
 With Android, this time increases further as you will probably need to test on a lot of different devices.